-- Importance of good governance in agriculture (and allied fields) that considers the resource rights of the farmers. - Emphasis on growing interest among the stakeholders by explicit analysis of field level issues for technology adoption. - Potential to resolve the social conflicts for equal access to community resources through Memorandum of Understanding (MOU). - Based on cost recovery mechanism.

-- Ensure commitment to optimum resource management and maximum economic benefit to improve food security. - Provision of community based social insurance. - Maintaining the sustenance of the technology supports through custom hiring approach. - Focus on pluralistic convergence of different partners to build a network of linkage with various entities around the farm households. - Encouraging the farmers-scientist interaction for technology development, assessment and application through Farmers' FIRST approach.
+- Importance of good governance in agriculture (and allied fields) that considers the resource rights of the farmers. - Emphasis on growing interest among the stakeholders by explicit analysis of field level issues for technology adoption. - Potential to resolve the social conflicts for equal access to community resources through Memorandum of Understanding (MOU). - · Based on cost recovery mechanism. - Ensure commitment to optimum resource management and maximum economic benefit to improve food security. - Provision of community based social insurance. - Maintaining the sustenance of the technology supports through custom hiring approach. - Focus on pluralistic convergence of different partners to build a network of linkage with various entities around the farm households. - Encouraging the farmers-scientist interaction for technology development, assessment and application through Farmers' FIRST approach.

-Global agriculture embraces diverse actors in its endeavour to feed about 10 billion people in the planet by the end of 2050.
+Global agriculture embraces diverse actors in its endeavor to feed about 10 billion people in the planet by the end of 2050.
 The small, marginal & landless farmers are extremely vital for food security due to shrinking of resource day by day.
-The contribution of women fishers also cannot be ignored particularly in on-farm operations, harvesting, post-harvest management, processing etc., especially in fishery and animal husbandry sector.
-Hence, in today's scenario innovation in agriculture extension is the key to address the growing challenges, which need to be validated, integrated and scaled up and further recommended for large scale implementation by the policy makers.
-The innovative extension approach should be based on capacity building, skill development, people's participation along with government initiative to provide policy support to be worked with the cutting-edge technologies.
-Much effort has been initiated in going beyond the farm and the fishers and focus on beyond the technology to a wider innovation system.
+The contribution of women farmers also cannot be ignored particularly in on-farm operations, harvesting, post -harvest management, processing etc., especially in fishery and animal husbandry sector.
+Hence, in today's scenario innovation in agriculture extension is the key to address the growing challenges in sustainable agriculture, which need to be validated, integrated and scaled up and further recommended for large scale implementation by the policy makers.
+The innovative extension approach should be on capacity building, people's participation along with government initiative to provide strong infrastructure to be worked with the cutting-edge technologies.
+Much effort has been initiated in going beyond the farm and the farmer, and focus on beyond a technology to the wider innovation system.
+Finally, the concept of sustainability in fisheries articulates to Dr. APJ Kalam's concept of PURA to recommend a rural entrepreneur-led hybrid model of fisheries development to solicit sustainable cooperation among the suppliers (i.e., stakeholders to fishery resources), labour (including fishers) and capital (including professionals) that can bring the empowerment among the fisher community and put them at the centre stage of control alongside other stakeholders for fishpreneurship development.